turtlemonvh/dns-zero-ttl/README.md

 dig @127.0.0.1 web.service.consul
 dig @127.0.0.1 google.com

-# Check that we can get to out fake app server
+# Check that we can get to our fake app server
 http://web.service.consul:8080

 ```

+Also, you should be able to visit consul's web UI by visiting http://localhost:8500/.
+At http://localhost:8500/ui/#/dc1/services you should see both the `web` and `consul` services listed.

 ## Experiments